Trimming and shaping your Terrier

 Blending the Head

 Lastly strip the head.
-The ears are stripped inside and out and never use scissors around their edges!
+The ears are stripped inside and out without using scissors around their edges!
 Strip the ears completely by knife and hand as the effect is so much bitter.
 Broadly speaking, a Terrier's head should be in the shape of a boot-box!
 So we are aiming at a straight line from occiput to nose, from inside ear to the end of the beard.

 Trimming the eyebrows

 The fine grooming on each different Terrier;s head varies.
 For example, an Airedale and a Lakeland is not scooped out in front of the cheeks as much as a Wire Haired Fox Terrier and an Irish Terrier.
-Sometimes you may sacrifice a little length of head but you retain the "punishing jaw" effect and eliminate that "cheeky" look!
+Sometimes you may have to sacrifice a little length of head so you can retain the "punishing jaw" effect and eliminate that "cheeky" look!

 The trimming of the eyebrows can be responsible for a myriad of different looks!
 Long eyebrows can camouflage incorrect light or large eyes, while correctly trimmed eyebrows should enhance that marvelous terrier expression.
 The placement of the eyebrows on the skull can similarly alter the apparent length of the head.